bpeco/spotifySongGenerator/README.md

 - [ ] Allow user to choose artist (from 10 preselected ones).
 - [ ] Let the user define how many songs to process.
 - [ ] Add semantic similarity filtering (clustering, vector DBs).
-- [ ] Provide web interface for interaction.

 ---